05. Beauty for Ashes

 The amount of incense smoke that darkens a temple’s ceiling indicates the popularity of that particular god.
 I learned this last year in Taiwan, and I can’t stop thinking about this image: the accretion of so many centuries of wishes, prayers, and confessions painted across the rafters in ash.

-I wonder what the accretion of faith looks like in my life, if there’s any mounting evidence of my little rituals and routines.
+I wonder what the accretion of faith looks like in my life, the evidence of my little rituals and routines.
 Perhaps this year’s journal is something like that, the nightly act of fumbling through the muck of the day’s thoughts, trying to articulate something coherent while the world grows ever more unsteady.
 But I need something more tangible, something closer to ash.

 Revisiting my notes from a small-town Memorial Day service three years ago, I was reminded how much of America’s bigotry and violence is given spiritual cover by a rotted-out Christianity.
 Maybe this is where the battle should be fought.